NataliaKrajewska/Cleaning-Data-in-SQL/README.md

 <h2>Project Overview</h2>
 This project aims to clean and transform raw data in SQL to make it more usable for analysis and pave the way for deep insights.

+<h2>Problem Statement</h2>

+- What is the number of properties sold per city?
+- What is the number of properties owned by each owner?
+- What is the number of properties sold in each year?
+- What is the number of properties in cheap, average and expensive price category?

 <h2>Data Source</h2>
 The dataset used for this project is the "Nashville_Housing.xlsx" file, containing detailed information about Nashville's real estate market.